shadyvb/chassis-openssl/README.md

 In order to avoid security errors and get that nice green padlock in your location bar, you should add the site's SSL certificate to your trust store.
 The certificate can be found at chassis/{DOMAIN_HERE}.cert .

 ### macOS via CLI
-`sudo security add-trusted-cert -d -r trustRoot -k /Library/Keychains/System.keychain chassis/{DOMAIN_HERE}`
+`sudo security add-trusted-cert -d -r trustRoot -k /Library/Keychains/System.keychain chassis/{DOMAIN_HERE}.cert`

+### Windows via CLI ( running with admin privileges )
+`certutil -enterprise -f -v -AddStore "Root" "{DOMAIN_HERE}.cert"`

 ### Firefox on any operating system:

-Open Firefox's Preferences.
+- Open Firefox's Preferences.
-Go to Advanced -> Certificates -> View certificates -> Authorities.
+- Go to Advanced -> Certificates -> View certificates -> Authorities.
-Import the certificate.
+- Import the certificate.
-Click "Trust this CA to identify web sites".
+- Click "Trust this CA to identify web sites".

+Or alternatively:

+- Open Firefox
+- Browse to `about:config`
+- Set `security.enterprise_roots.enabled` to true

 ### Chrome or Safari on Mac: